All Episodes

 That's what he's saying.

-Sport that really and truly maims people, troubled by the casual acceptance our society has that football is America's current sport of choice reflects poorly on us as a people.
+Football is on the way or it already has become that sport that really and truly maims people, troubled by the casual acceptance our society has, that football is America's current sport of choice, reflects poorly on us as a people.

-Everything it's a it's it's it's a I expected all this to happen.
+Everything, it's a it's it's it's a I expected all this to happen.

 I didn't expect it to happen within five years.